antonis181/SeriousGames/README.md

 DISCLAIMER: Please keep in mind that this project was made for adademic purposes (Degree Thesis).
 Apologies for the lack of comments.
 Feel free to contact me for any questions.

+-----------------Summary---------------------
+The present bachelor thesis refers to the design, the development and the evaluation of an Android mobile application.
+The application contains 12 Serious Games.
+These games were designed to activate some various cognitive skills of the brain such as caution, memory, visual and acoustic perception.
+The app is intended for users of advanced age (55+) who aim to improve their cognitive skills.
+This Thesis was made by two students (Vasilis Kassikos, Antonis Antonopoulos).
+At the first stage the Android environment and the technologies that it offers had been studied, so we could use them later in our development.
+At the same time, we studied the impact that these games can do for the medical treatment of some cognitive disorders (early stages of dementia and Alzheimers disease).
+Because of that we understood the ultimate goal of this Thesis from the beginning.
+Therefore, the design of the application started, the main screens and the navigation between them were approached.
+Furthermore, the relational (SQL) database that the app used was designed.
+The last step of the design was the definition of the 12 games and their difficulty levels.
+The next phase was the development of the application were the main concern was its user-centric appearance.
+First of all, the main functionalities of the app were developed, then the development and the integration of one game at a time took place.
+After the completion of the development, we made some alterations that our supervisor professor suggested, before we reached out to the final version of the application.
+The last phase of this Thesis was the evaluation of the app from 6 users of advanced age, they did a full use of the application and they filled some related questionnaires.
+Their answers provided some useful results and conclusions for the application and more generally the impact of Serious Games to the medical apps field.

 -----------------AppDataBase class---------------------